infoeducatie/gazeta/wp-content/plugins/gitium/readme.txt

 You can ping the webhook url after a push to automatically deploy the new code.
 The webhook url can be found under `Gitium` menu, `Settings` section.
 This url also plays well with Github or Bitbucket webhooks.

-= Does it works on multi site setups? =
+= Does it work on multi site setups? =

-Gitium does not support multisite setups at the moment.
+Yes, Gitium is working on multi site setups.

 = How does gitium handle submodules? =

 Submodules are currently not supported.

 == Changelog ==
+= 1.0.2 =
+* Full PHP 7+ compatibility
+* Hotfix - Fixed the blank pages being displayed instead of success of failure messages;
+* Hotfix - Fixed the push process when other remote branches had changes;
+* Hotfix - Fixed the missing ssh / key handling with fatal errors during activation;
+* Added - More success messages in certain cases.

+= 1.0.1 =
+* Hotfix - Fix race condition on Code Editor Save

+= 1.0 =
+* Fixed WP 4.9 Compatibility

 = 1.0-rc12 =
 * Bumped plugin version

 = 1.0-rc11 =
-* Hotfixed an erorr that prevented gitium to error_log properly.
+* Hotfixed an error that prevented gitium to error_log properly.

 = 1.0-rc10 =
 * Bumped wordpress tested version